Naper Grove Vision Care, P.C. Data Breach Alert Issued By Wolf Haldenstein

 PLEASE CLICK HERE TO SUBMIT YOUR CONTACT INFORMATION

-NEW YORK and CHICAGO – July 22, 2025, July 22, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm, is investigating claims on behalf of people who have been impacted by the Naper Grove Vision Care, P.C. (“NGVC”) data breach.
+NEW YORK and CHICAGO, July 28, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm, is investigating claims on behalf of people who have been impacted by the Naper Grove Vision Care, P.C. (“NGVC”) data breach.

 NGVC, headquartered in Naperville, Illinois, announced that the personal information of patients and former patients may have been stolen as part of a data breach which occurred in May 2025.